Frontiers journals are at the top of citation and impact metrics

 Indexed in: Google Scholar, DOAJ, CrossRef, SAO/NASA ADS, Emerging Sources Citation Index, Inspire, CLOCKSS

-Space Physics welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Space Physics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Space Physics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.